trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 In the example, the outer boundary is a closed circular arc with center at [0.0, 0.0, 0.0] with radius 4, starting at zero and ending at 360 degrees.
 It is added to the project with `addCurveToOuterBoundary!`.
-You can add any number of curves to the outer boundary, but they must be added in order, counter-clockwise.
+You can add any number of curves to the outer boundary.

 Similarly, you create curves and add them to as many inner boundaries that you want to have.
 In the example, there is one inner boundary, "IceCreamCone" made up of two straight lines and a half circular arc.
-Again, they are added in order, counter-clockwise.
+Again, they are defined counter-clockwise.

 For convenience, `newProject` will generate default run parameters used by HOHQMesh, like the plot file format and the smoother.
 The parameters can be edited with setter commands.
 For example, the script